-Cops Are Likely To Be Able to Force Open Your iPhone X Using FaceID
+Cops Could Force Open Your iPhone X Using FaceID, ACLU Warns

 There is one surefire way, however, to get around FaceID’s potential privacy disaster: Don’t use it.

-“Put a strong, non-four-numeral password on your phone and limit guesses to ten,” said Kaufman.
-“If you have a four digit code and don’t have the ten guess limit on, even local law enforcement could have a device to get past that.”
+“Put a strong, non-four-numeral password on your phone and limit guesses to 10,” said Kaufman.
+“If you have a four-digit code and don’t have the 10-guess limit on, even local law enforcement could have a device to get past that.”

 Kaufman recognizes, though, that the speed of turning on your iPhone just by looking at it might be enough for some.